Don’t let the new week bowl you over. Spend a little time on Sunday afternoon or evening to gear up and make your week better.

 4. Prep for lunches and snacks.

 I can guarantee that your people are going to want to eat tomorrow.
 So, plan ahead.
-Review these articles for good reminders and tips on make-ahead lunches and snacks.
+Review these tips on make-ahead lunches and snacks.

 - Make-Ahead School Lunches & Free Printable Lunchbox Love Notes

 - 5 Packable Lunches and a Printable Grocery List

 - Eat Well and Spend Less with Healthy Snacks

 - Weekly Meal Prep Checklist

 Be sure to plan some mom lunches and snacks, too.
 And refill your water bottle or make a batch of iced tea, so that YOU can be refueling throughout the day as well.

 5. Plan and shop for the week’s dinners.

 The eating never ends!
 Dinner, too?!
 Make sure that you’ve got a meal plan ready for the week and have done the grocery shopping — or have a plan to do so.
 If you don’t know what’s for dinner this week, things could get a little harried.
 Make your week better by cutting starving hobbits off at the pass.